ivanquayson/QR-Code-Generator/README.md

 # QR-Code-Generator
- QR code generator from using HTML, CSS, and JavaScript.
+ QR code generator using HTML, CSS, and JavaScript.